godot-dlang/godot-dlang-wiki/006_Architecture-Overview.md

 ## Loading GDExtension

-Because GDExtension is implemented as a shared library it is the Godot who is responsible for loading extensions, the engine will scan `.gdextension` assets and load corresponding libraries by calling entry point defined in gdextension asset.
+Because GDExtension is implemented as a shared library it is Godot who is responsible for loading extensions.
+The engine will scan `.gdextension` assets and load corresponding libraries by calling the entry point defined in .gdextension file.
 ```mermaid
 ---
 title: GDExtension loading